Dog Diagnosed With Hemangiopericytoma

 her something to prevent her from getting it, so that's why I contacted you.

-I have Dr. Prictin's book.
+Treating Dogs with Heart-Worm Without Drugs and I have Dr. Prictain's book.
 When I got her , I took her to a regular vet (this

 is before I found the other one) and she hadn't totally gotten over